krimtonz/gzinject/README.md

 ## About

-gzinject is used to extract the contents of a wad and pack it back into a wad with any changes that have been made.
-While this will work for *most* WADs, it is designed to work primarily with the Ocarina of Time wad in order to inject gz (the practice rom).
+gzinject is a wad editing utility, primarily used for patching N64 VC Emulators, and replacing the rom inside.  gzinject uses patch files to patch content files within the wad.
+A description of the patch file format can be seen in the [Patch](#Patch) section.

 ## Executable